-Step Number Reference ID Reference Name Required Primary Source Information AR 385-10 The Army Safety and Occupational Health Program Yes No ATP 3-34.5 Environmental Considerations Yes No ATP 4-02.2 Medical Evacuation Yes No ATP 4-02.4 Medical Platoon Yes Yes ATP 4-02.6 THE MEDICAL COMPANY (ROLE 2) Yes No ATP 5-19 Risk Management Yes No FM 4-02 ARMY HEALTH SYSTEM Yes No FM 7-0 Training Yes No JTS-CPGS Joint Trauma System Clinical Practice Guidelines Yes No
+Step Number Reference ID Reference Name Required Primary Source Information AR 385-10 The Army Safety and Occupational Health Program Yes No AR 40-400 Patient Administration (Change 002, January 10, 2014.
+This regulation supersedes AR 40-400, dated 27 January 2010.)
+Yes No ATP 3-34.5 Environmental Considerations Yes No ATP 4-02.2 Medical Evacuation Yes No ATP 4-02.6 THE MEDICAL COMPANY (ROLE 2) Yes Yes ATP 5-19 Risk Management Yes No FM 7-0 Training Yes No JTS-CPGS Joint Trauma System Clinical Practice Guidelines Yes No TCCC Guidelines 2020 Tactical Combat Casualty Care (TCCC) Guidelines; by Joint Trauma System (JTS) Committee on Tactical Combat Casualty Care (CoTCCC) Yes No

-Conditions: While conducting routine operations, the medical platoon (PLT) (Role 1)/medical treatment PLT (Role 2) receives an operation order (OPORD) from higher headquarters (HQ) to provide sick call services in support of the operational mission during large-scale combat operations.
+Conditions: On order, the company (CO) is to provide sick call services in support of the operational mission during large-scale combat operations.
 The commander issues medical planning and execution guidance.
-The PLT is established and operational to support the higher HQ directed mission.
-The PLT has primary access to main supply routes and approved external sustainment support.
+The CO is established and operational to support the higher HQ directed mission.
+The CO has primary access to main supply routes and approved external sustainment support.
 Continuous voice, data, full motion video communications capabilities if required and authorized in accordance with (IAW) OPORD, tactical and digital radios, data networks, command and control (C2) information systems, and other medical and Army command network capabilities are established and operational.
-The required joint, and host nation applicable regulations, training circulars (TC), approved internal and external standard/tactical operating procedures (SOPs/TACSOPs), Army regulations (ARs), Army doctrine publications (ADPs), Army techniques publications (ATPs), technical manuals (TMs), field manuals (FMs), and Army health system (AHS) plans are on-hand as reference material.
-The PLT has been provided guidance on rules of engagement for this mission and are continuously receiving updates as situations and mission requirements change.
-Three or more operational variables of political, military, economic, social, information, infrastructure, physical environment, time (PMESII-PT) should be present.
+The required joint, and host nation applicable regulations, training circulars (TC), approved internal and external standard/tactical operating procedures (SOPs/TSOPs), Army regulations (ARs), Army doctrine publications (ADPs), Army techniques publications (ATPs), technical manuals (TMs), field manuals (FMs), and Army health system (AHS) plans are on-hand as reference material.
+The CO has been provided guidance on rules of engagement for this mission and are continuously receiving updates as situations and mission requirements change.
+Four or more operational variables of political, military, economic, social, information, infrastructure, physical environment, time (PMESII-PT) should be present.
 Mission, enemy, terrain and weather, troops and support available, time available, civil considerations, and informational considerations (METT-TC (I)) identified constraints must be considered.
-The PLT is not likely to be attacked with hostile enemy fire or chemical agents.
+The CO is not likely to be attacked with hostile enemy fire or chemical agents.
 This task will be performed under day and night in either/or a combination of operational environments (OEs) and in one or more of the three training environments to standard as outlined in the training evaluation matrix of this task.
 All authorized equipment is on hand and operational.
 All personnel are available to provide support during all day and night operations.
 Specified time constraints are identified in the OPORD.
-The PLT has adequate resources and time to prepare.
-PLT leaders are present in the area of operation (AO) to provide further guidance, as necessary.
+The CO has adequate resources and time to prepare.
+CO leaders are present in the area of operation (AO) to provide further guidance, as necessary.